johannesroth-coreproduction/phazer64/README.md

 I was using the libdragon CLI in combination with ares (to run).
 See build_and_run.bat on how to invoke it.

 In the Makefile you can define:
-Master Build = no FPS, no debug functionality
+- Master Build = no FPS, no debug functionality
-Release Build = FPS shown, no debug functionality
+- Release Build = FPS shown, no debug functionality
-Both disable = DEV build -- use flags at top of phazer.c during development
+- Both disable = DEV build -- use flags at top of phazer.c during development

 ## Notes on Audio

 As I am using paid SFX assets in the finished ROM, they can't be included here.
-For this reason, all *.wavs are silent files.
+For this reason, all *.wavs are silent noise files.

 ## Notes on Helianthus Games Assets